I offer private, semi-private (up to 6 people) and corporate sessions.

 Yoga which combines the masculine and the feminine:

 I have explored many schools of Yoga over the last fifteen years and they all inform my practice, my teaching and my life.

-Although I tailor my teaching to each individual, I like to combine a powerful, vinyasa, yang, strengthening, masculine practice with a nurturing, yin, restorative, feminine practice.
-This is often called Ha-Tha Flow Yoga, literally The Yoga of the Sun and the Moon
+Although I tailor my teaching to each individual, I like to combine with a powerful flow, yang, strengthening, masculine practice with a nurturing, yin, restorative, feminine practice.
+This is often called Ha-Tha Flow Yoga, literally The Yoga of the Sun and the Moon.
+I also use kriyas to activate the kundalini energy, balance the nervous system and connect us to creative force.

 Yoga as a Way of Life:

 I do not believe that you need to “Om” all day and wear an orange dress, but I do believe that you need to know that we are all one together, rather than separate entities.
 I believe that our feelings, thoughts and actions exist in relation to those of our brothers and sisters on this planet, and that we should operate from a sense of compassion and love for them.
 I believe in the butterfly effect; the more we share, the faster we will heal the world.

 I have a philosophical, spiritual, nurturing approach and aim to empower my students to live happier, healthier, more fulfilling lives.

 • Increased muscle tone